 Between that and the effort to ‘enhance’ the restaurant, it’s a bit surprising Tortuga Tavern isn’t open with more regularity.
 Our expectation is that it’ll be operate for the duration of Walt Disney World’s 50th Anniversary.
 Magic Kingdom needs more dining options when crowds are heavy.

-Above is a look at Tortuga Tavern’s current menu as of Fall 2021.
+Above is a look at Tortuga Tavern’s current menu.
 This location has gone through many menu changes over the years, most being pretty limited.
 There was a period of time a couple years ago when it only served an item or two at a time, so this is far from the most limited it has been.

 Note that Tortuga Tavern is one of the few counter service restaurants in Magic Kingdom that does not do Mobile Order, meaning it’s walk-up only.
 While we’re fans of Mobile Order, this is honestly a refreshing change of pace.
 So many Walt Disney World quick service restaurants now feel locked up like Fort Knox, and it can be a hassle to find a place to just sit in the shade or air conditioning without any friction.